|January 2018||We went to Mirbat and the Hallaniyat Islands in Oman, on board the Oman Aggressor,

 together with Wayne Hasson.
 We discovered ten (!) new species of

 Marinellidae, one of which has been named Dentimargo aggressorum

 Cossignani & Lorenz 2018.
-At the Mirbat Marriott Hotel Beach, Felix noticed that the abundant shallow water species
+At the Mirbat Marriott Hotel Beach, Felix noticed that the abundant shallow-water species

 commonly known under the name Colina pinguis did not really resemble

-that originally South African taxon.
+the nominate South African taxon.
 Subsequent examination of the

 shells revealed a new species endemic to the area of Mirbat.
 It has been